aerospike/kubernetes-operator/docs/Install-the-Operator-on-Kubernetes.md

 We recommend using [Operator Lifecycle Manager (OLM)](https://olm.operatorframework.io/]) to run and manage the Aerospike Kubernetes Operator in production environments.

 :::tip
-If you plan to use Helm charts to deploy Aerospike clusters, you will also need to [use Helm to install the Operator](install-operator-helm.md), instead.
+If you plan to use Helm charts to deploy Aerospike clusters, you must [use Helm to install the Operator](install-operator-helm.md).
 :::

 Follow the steps [here to install the Aerospike Kubernetes Operator using OLM](install-operator-olm)